Are you having a hard time managing your time? Do you wish you could be more productive with the things that matter most? This post is for you!

 - Get up 15 minutes earlier – Check out my post on how to make mornings easier.

 2. Bless your husband.
 If you’re a mom of little ones, this one can be tricky.
 It’s so easy to meet the urgent needs of your children while failing to intentionally pursue your husband.
-You are your husband’s helpmeet.
-He needs you.
-How can you bless your spouse this week?
+You are your husband’s ‘ezer (strong helper).
+How can you bless your husband this week?

 - Buy him a special treat at the store.